-1902 1908 1920 1940 1949 Renamed Waseda University.
-Science and Engineering Department established, along with Mechanical Engineering and Electrical Engineering Divisions.
-Becomes a university under the New University Act; Science and Engineering Department renamed the School of Science and Engineering; Graduate School established.
-Science and Engineering School Research Laboratory established.
-1920 1940 Engineering and Electrical Engineering Divisions.
-Becomes a university under the New University Act; Science and Engineering Department renamed the School of Science and Engineering; Graduate School established.
-1940 Department renamed the School of Science and Engineering; Graduate School established.
-Science and Engineering School Research Laboratory established.
+1882 Tokyo College established.
+1902 Renamed Waseda University.
+1908 Science and Engineering Department established, along with Mechanical Engineering and Electrical Engineering Divisions.
+1920 Becomes a university under the New University Act; Science and Engineering Department renamed the School of Science and Engineering; Graduate School established.
+1940 Science and Engineering School Research Laboratory established.
 1949 Waseda University established under new educational system; eleven departments created in the First School of Science and Engineering: Mechanical Engineering, Electrical Engineering, Mining, Architecture, Applied Chemistry, Metallurgy, Electrical and Communications Engineering, Industrial Management, Civil Engineering, Applied Physics, and Mathematics.
 Established in the Second School of Science and Engineering are the departments of Mechanical Engineering, Electrical Engineering, Architecture, and Civil Engineering.
 1951 Graduate School Master's Degree Programs established at Waseda University under the new educational system; Mechanical Engineering, Electrical Engineering, Structural Engineering, Mining and Metallurgy, and Applied Chemistry established as departments in the Graduate Schools of Engineering.
 1953 Doctoral Degree Programs established in the Graduate School.
 1967 Campus relocated to the Okubo Campus.
 1968 Second School abolished; the First School of Science and Engineering renamed the School of Science and Engineering.
 2007 System of three undergraduate schools and three graduate schools adopted; Environment and Energy Engineering Department became the independent Graduate School of Environment and Energy Engineering.
 2008 100th anniversary of the founding of the School of Science and Engineering; Center for Advanced Biomedical Sciences established.
 2009 Campus name changed to Nishi-Waseda Campus.
 Graduate School of Global Information and Telecommunication Studies, Graduate School of Information Production and Systems, and Graduate School of Environment and Energy Engineering incorporated into the Faculty of Science and Engineering.
 2010 International program started.
-2018 International program reorganized as English-based program.